 We will only use the personal information we collect to process the complaint and to check on the level of service we provide.
 We will keep personal information contained in complaint files in line with our retention policy.
 This means that information relating to a complaint will be retained for two years from closure.
 It will be retained in a secure environment and access to it will be restricted according to the ‘need to know’ principle.

-If you wish us to remove personally identifiable information from our website, you may contact us on 01235 816222.
+If you wish us to remove personally identifiable information from our website, you may contact us at our head office on 01635 35010.
 To better safeguard your information, we will also take reasonable steps to verify your identity before granting access or making corrections to your information.